Will Data Science in Healthcare Overcome Its Many Roadblocks?

 Siloed Institutions for PHI Processing

-Air-gapped networks92 are often used by sensitive industries such as nuclear power, air traffic control, and the military, though it's not an unsolvable problem for determined hackers93 and does not remove the possibility of social engineering attacks.
+Air-gapped networks are often used by sensitive industries such as nuclear power, air traffic control, and the military, though it's not an unsolvable problem for determined hackers and does not remove the possibility of social engineering attacks.

-However, with appropriate funding and popular support, this approach can work: the private/public partnership behind the Danish National Genome Center (DNGC) sets a high standard for state governance of sensitive medical data: only one copy of a patient's genetic data exists in the center94, which cannot be copied or erased and will never be allowed to cross borders95.
+However, with appropriate funding and popular support, this approach can work: the private/public partnership behind the Danish National Genome Center (DNGC) sets a high standard for state governance of sensitive medical data: only one copy of a patient's genetic data exists in the center, which cannot be copied or erased and will never be allowed to cross borders.

 The DNGC is not just a 'data center' for PHI, but operates many research initiatives under the protection of the same level of state-led governance that ordinarily encompasses tax information, driving licenses, and other civic functions precluded from the private sector.